cvoter/low_impact_lot_practices/README.md

 # low_impact_lot_practices
-Materials supporting the chapter of my PhD dissertation about low impact features on residential parcels, currently in review at Water Resources Research (Voter, C.B. and S.P.
+Materials supporting the chapter of my PhD dissertation about low impact features on residential parcels, published as: Voter, C.B. and S.P.
 Loheide II.
-Urban Residential Surface and Subsurface Hydrology: Synergistic Effects of Low-Impact Features at the Parcel-Scale).
+Urban Residential Surface and Subsurface Hydrology: Synergistic Effects of Low-Impact Features at the Parcel-Scale.
+Water Resources Research, 54(10):8216-8233. https://doi.org/10.1029/2018WR022534).

 Throughout this README, emphasis is used to highlight **filenames** and *variables*.